Explore the world of opera with Welsh National Opera’s new podcast.

 Episode 1: The Italian Job

 This week, world-renowned conductor Carlo Rizzi chats with Lorna about the enduring popularity of Giuseppe Verdi.
 Lorna dissects one of Verdi’s rediscovered operas Les vêpres siciliennes during this episode’s interval drinks.
-And we find out what makes Verdi the ‘big cheese’ of opera with some opera trivia from Elin Jones, dramaturg for WNO .
+And we find out what makes Verdi the ‘big cheese’ of opera with some opera trivia from Elin Jones, WNO Dramaturg.

 Episode 2: The Other Woman